Public transport: Environmental

+In the 2023 study titled "Subways and CO2 Emissions: A Global Analysis with Satellite Data," research reveals that subway systems significantly reduce CO2 emissions by approximately 50% in the cities they serve, contributing to an 11% global reduction.
+The study also explores potential expansion in 1,214 urban areas lacking subways, suggesting a potential emission cut by up to 77%.
+Economically, subways are viable in 794 cities under optimistic financial conditions (SCC at US$150/ton and SIC at US$140 million/km), but this figure drops to 294 cities with more pessimistic assumptions.
+Despite high costs—about US$200 million per kilometer for construction—subways offer substantial co-benefits, such as reduced traffic congestion and improved public health, making them a strategic investment for urban sustainability and climate mitigation.

+Electric public transit efficiency

+Shifts from private to public transport (train, trolleybus, personal rapid transit or tram) have the potential for large gains in efficiency in terms of an individual's distance traveled per kWh.

+Research shows people prefer trams to buses, because they are quieter and more comfortable and perceived as having higher status.
+Therefore, it may be possible to cut liquid fossil fuel consumption in cities through the use of electric trams.
+Trams may be the most energy-efficient form of public transportation, with rubber-wheeled vehicles using two-thirds more energy than the equivalent tram, and run on electricity rather than fossil fuels.

+In terms of net present value, they are also the cheapest – Blackpool trams are still running after 100 years, but combustion buses only last about 15 years.

 Land use

 Dense areas with mixed-land uses promote daily public transport use while urban sprawl is associated with sporadic public transport use.
 A recent European multi-city survey found that dense urban environments, reliable and affordable public transport services, and limiting motorized vehicles in high density areas of the cities will help achieve much needed promotion of public transport use.

 Urban space is a precious commodity and public transport utilises it more efficiently than a car dominant society, allowing cities to be built more compactly than if they were dependent on automobile transport.
 If public transport planning is at the core of urban planning, it will also force cities to be built more compactly to create efficient feeds into the stations and stops of transport.
 This will at the same time allow the creation of centers around the hubs, serving passengers' daily commercial needs and public services.
 This approach significantly reduces urban sprawl.
 Public land planning for public transportation can be difficult but it is the State and Regional organizations that are responsible to planning and improving public transportation roads and routes.
 With public land prices booming, there must be a plan to using the land most efficiently for public transportation in order to create better transportation systems.
 Inefficient land use and poor planning leads to a decrease in accessibility to jobs, education, and health care.